E-scooter riding insurance is now available!

 Rules and Regulations

-New rules for the safe use of e-scooters and similar devices (or personalised mobility devices – PMDs) will apply from 1 November 2022.
-New rules include;
+Rules for the safe use of e-scooters and similar devices (or personalised mobility devices – PMDs) in Queensland include:

 - Wear a helmet with the strap secured firmly